vlazh/node-hot-loader/README.md

 # Node Hot Loader [![npm package](https://img.shields.io/npm/v/node-hot-loader.svg?style=flat-square)](https://www.npmjs.org/package/node-hot-loader)

-**Node Hot Loader** is a small tool written on ES2015+ for [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html) support for Node.js application development with [webpack](https://github.com/webpack/webpack).
+**Node Hot Loader** is a small tool for [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html) support for Node.js application development with [webpack](https://github.com/webpack/webpack).

 It based on sources of [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) and [webpack/hot/only-dev-server](https://github.com/webpack/webpack).
 Under the hood it uses webpack and babel, so you can use all you need configurations in config files for babel and webpack.